Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Comparison to a Labeled Dataset

 \section{Comparison to a Labeled Dataset}

 Previous unsupervised learning studies have not investigated in any detail the association between clusters produced by unsupervised learning and assignments of established cloud categories generated by supervised learning methods.
 In this final study we undertake such an investigation by comparing RICC clusters with cloud categories from a supervised cloud classifier developed by Zantedeschi et al.~\cite{Zantedeschi2019CumuloAD}.
+Note that the purpose of this comparison analysis is to investigate the distribution of the overlap of our cloud clusters on labeled known cloud categories, rather than to measure the replication of their labels using the RICC framework via common metrics such as accuracy.

 Zantedeschi et al.\ build their supervised cloud classifier by using data from the 2B-CLDCLASS-lidar product~\cite{sassen2008global,cloudsat2008}, which combines CloudSat CPR and CALIPSO lidar measurements, as their baseline.
 To prepare a training set, they assign a cloud category label to each January 2008 MODIS MOD02 1~km resolution pixel from the Aqua instrument (essentially equivalent to the data considered in our work) that overlaps with 2B-CLDCLASS-lidar data for January 2008.
 Specifically, they assign to each overlapped MOD02 pixel one of the nine ISCCP cloud categories, with cirrus and cirrostratus (Ci and Cs) combined for a total of eight unique classes, based on the most frequent cloud category found in the 2B-CLDCLASS-lidar vertical layers at that pixel.
 The resulting training set, which combines MODIS spectral radiances and cloud properties plus 2B-CLDCLASS-lidar-based labels, is relatively small, as the 2B-CLDCLASS-lidar pixel-width `tracks' cover just 0.07\% of the MOD02 data.
 They then use these data to train a hybrid invertible residual network~\cite{Nalisnick2019HybridMW} (IResNet) as a pixel-level cloud classifier.
 Finally, they apply this classifier to predict labels for all pixels in the January 2008 MODIS MOD02 1~km resolution data.
 It is this resulting dataset, which they name CUMULO, that we compare against RICC.